Her Corazon es en Cuba…

-Salsa music gets louder with every step as we walk towards the dance studio.
-Excitement and energy burst forth as we realize: we’re about to get salsa lessons in Cuba!
+Salsa music gets louder with every step, as we walk towards the dance studio.
+Excitement & energy burst forth as we realize: we’re about to get salsa lessons in Cuba!
 We’re about to get salsa lessons in Cubaaaa!!!

-Opening a large wooden door, our view is of sweaty, dark men twirling women around in a large front room.
+Opening a large, wood door ~ our view is of sweaty, dark men twirling women around in a large room.
 They are all beautiful.
 And strong.
-Our excitement climbs as we wait to see which instructor we’ll be paired with.
-Suddenly, all three of us lock eyes with a cocoa-butter, monument of a man.
-Grey shirt dripping in sweat, white shorts exposing long, toned legs.
-His moves are as smooth as hot butter popping off of an iron skillet, and his smile makes my heart beat wildly.
-Overwhelmed and shocked that a man can be so beautiful, I turn to my friends and shout, “I’m in!
+Our excitement mounts as we wait to see which instructor we’ll be paired with.
+Suddenly, all three of us lock eyes with a cocoa-butter, monument of a man: his grey shirt dripping in sweat, white shorts exposing long, toned legs.
+His moves are as smooth as hot butter popping on an iron skillet, & his smile makes my heart beat wildly.
+Overwhelmed & shocked that a man can be so beautiful, I turn to my friends & shout, “I’m in!
 I’m in!”

 We’re giggling like school children who’ve broken some forbidden piñata full of scrumptious candy.
 One class ends, while we move towards the back of the studio with our new teacher; he leads us upstairs.
-Grey shirt walks by and eye contact is brief.
-I look down immediately while my two girlfriends stare hard.
+Grey Shirt walks by; eye contact is brief.
+I look down immediately, while my two girlfriends stare hard.

-At this moment, we knew we made the right choice on ordering private lessons.
+At this moment, we know we made the right choice to reserve private salsa lessons.

-Our private room has a long mirror and overlooks a small courtyard where those finished with lessons drink mojitos, surrounded by vines and flowers all over the walls.
-Looking around, we take in the moment: we’re about to get salsa lessons in the heart of Old Town Havana with gorgeous Cuban men, in a beautiful atmosphere.
+Our room has a long mirror & overlooks a small courtyard where some people are drinking mojitos; there are vines & flowers all over the walls.
+Looking around, we take in the moment: we’re about to get salsa lessons in the heart of Old Town Havana with gorgeous Cuban men, in a quaint, yet beautiful atmosphere.

 The first instructor walks in.
-He’s tall and lanky with wild hair and a strong aura that means business.
+He’s tall & lanky, with wild hair & a strong aura that means business.
 He starts with 1-2-3, 5-6-7 basics.
-In salsa, you pause on the 4-beat and the 8-beat.
-Lined up in front of the full length mirror, we take these steps seriously.
-It doesn’t take but six-counts to burst out laughing ~ mistakes!
+In salsa, you pause on the 4-beat, & the 8-beat.
+Lined up in front of the mirror, we take these steps seriously.
+But it doesn’t take more than six beats to burst out laughing ~ mistakes!
 Sadly, it sinks in that we’re not as good at salsa as we thought we’d be.

 No time is wasted as the 1-2-3, 5-6-7 steps are back on.
 This time, with a partner.

 Kevin is my pair.
-With lust and utter nervousness, I try my hardest not to show these feelings.
-He grabs my hand and lower back and firmly pulls me towards him.
-A gasp shoots out.
+With lust & utter nervousness, I try my hardest not to show these feelings.
+He grabs my hand & lower back, firmly pulling me towards him.
+I gasp.
 His brown eyes are staring straight into my soul.
 Three seconds.
-That is how long we stare before I quickly turn my gaze.
-Those three seconds felt as if five minutes had passed by.
+That’s how long we stare before I quickly turn my gaze.
+Those three seconds felt like five minutes had passed by.

-As we step side-to-side, back-and-forth, my eyes veer from the floor to the mirror, purposely missing those eyes.
+As we step side-to-side, back-and-forth, my eyes veer from the floor to the mirror, purposely avoiding those eyes.

 Music stops.
-Our lead instructor, the skinny one, states firmly while looking at me: “How can you feel the moves and connect if you don’t look into their eyes?
+Our lead instructor, the skinny one, states firmly while looking at me: “How can you feel the moves & connect if you don’t look in their eyes?
 Looking away creates distance.
 We want intimacy.”
 Double shit.
-Now I’m forced to face this thing called intimacy that has been nonexistent for me for years.
-I shake my head with fire boiling over me, as I blush about the feeling behind those eyes.
-Pep talk internally happens and back to staring face-to-face.
-Seeing his face this time, I notice the rich brown and dark lashes.
-His skin that is smooth with little wrinkles.
-Lips that look soft and pouty.
-When it feels like I’m dissecting him and may even be coming off as creepy, he surprises me with a smile.
-All I’m feeling is heat and chills that rush over my body.
+Now I’m forced to face this thing called intimacy that has been non-existent in my life for years.
+I shake my head, fire boiling inside me, & begin to feel myself blushing.
+DAMN!!
+Pep talk internally happens, & I’m back to staring face-to-face.
+Seeing his face this time, I notice the rich brown lashes.
+His skin is smooth with little wrinkles.
+Lips soft & pouty.
+Just when it feels like I’m dissecting him & may even be coming off as creepy, he surprises me with a smile.
+Heat & chills rush through my body.
 My head is light.
 He is so beautiful.

-“How can you feel the moves and connect if you don’t look into their eyes?
+“How can you feel the moves and connect if you don’t look in their eyes?
 Looking away creates distance.
 We want intimacy.”

-Moves start again and I forget everything that was just taught.
-I stumble over my feet and feel the sweat drip down my face and back.
-Between his touch and the 85-degree weather, there is no cooling off.
+Moves start again, & I forget everything that’s been taught.
+I stumble over my feet & feel sweat dripping down my face & back.
+Between his touch & the hot weather, there’s no cooling off.
 1-2-3, 5-6-7 ~ mess up ~ do it again.
-For an hour, the same feeling occurred of nervousness, chills, lust, want and closeness.
-He moved like a leaf in the wind.
-Even small movements, soft touches, felt sensual.
+For an hour, the same feeling: nervousness, chills, lust, desire…& closeness.
+He moves like a leaf in the wind.
+Even small movements, soft touches, feel sensual.

-With every pause, every mistake, the girls look over: they know exactly what is going on with me.
+With every pause, every mistake, the girls look over: they know exactly what’s going on with me.
 Jokes are cracked.
 Comments are made.
-I burst out saying “I can’t concentrate!”
+I burst out saying, “I can’t concentrate!”
 They ask me, “Why not?” with smirks on their faces.
 I leave the answer to their imagination.

 1-2-3, 5-6-7.
 Music.
 Movement.
 Deep breaths.
 Chills.
-Embarrassment with how my focus is so off.
-Excitement with how incredible it is to be salsa dancing with this man in Cuba.
-Eyes keep locking and with every lock, I try my hardest to add an extra second.
-Ohhh…how the ladies must go wild over this one.
+Embarrassment when I don’t get the steps right.
+Excitement with how incredible it is to be taking salsa lessons in Cuba with this man.
+Eyes keep meeting, & each time, I try my hardest to add an extra second.
+Oh, how the ladies must go wild over this one.
 I feel danger.
 I feel sensuality.
-I feel for the first time in over a decade how I have been afraid of intimacy.
+I feel for the first time in over a decade, how I’ve been afraid of intimacy.
 How strong is a locked stare.
-How meaningful and deep it is to stare into someone’s soul.
-The feeling was overwhelming.
-I loved and hated every moment.
-My typical strength and control is out the door this hour.
-Terrifying and yet satisfying to feel this way.
+How meaningful it is to stare into someone’s soul.
+The feeling is overwhelming.
+I love & hate every moment.
+My typical strength & control is out the door.
+It’s terrifying, yet satisfying to feel this way.
 Few words are exchanged as only movement occurs.

-Dancing, the action of love and intimacy.
+Dancing, the action of love & intimacy.
 Expression of emotion.

 Class ends.
 Hands clapped.
 Thank you’s given.
 My anxiety begins to calm as I won’t be sharing vulnerability any more with this mysteriously beautiful man.

 I feel danger.
 I feel sensuality.
 I feel for the first time in over a decade how I have been afraid of intimacy.
 How strong is a locked stare.
-How meaningful and deep it is to stare into someone’s soul.
-The feeling was overwhelming.
-I loved and hated every moment.
+How meaningful it is to stare into someone’s soul.
+The feeling is overwhelming.
+I love & hate every moment.

 The men walk out.
-Us ladies are left behind to breathe hard and laugh about the incredible experience we all just had.
-Talk is about the emotions, the moves, the overall sexiness that was just in this room.
-Laughter relieves our lingering nerves and we all agree, “We need a drink!“
+We are left behind to breathe hard & laugh about the incredible experience we just had.
+Talk is about the emotions, the moves, the overall sexiness just occurred in this room.
+Laughter relieves our lingering nerves & we all agree, “We need a drink!“

-Sitting in the courtyard, drinking the best mojitos in town, we have a perfect view of these fit, lean men as they come and go from room to room.
+Sitting in the courtyard, drinking the best mojitos in town, we have a perfect view of these fit, lean men as they come & go from room to room.
 The music flows.
 We laugh.
 Opposite us, our instructors drink ice-cold cervezas.
-Kevin sits front-and-center for all to see.
+Kevin sits front-and-center.
 I scoot my chair back so I can hide behind a tree.
-My girlfriends say I’m nuts, but the emotion is back.
+My friends say I’m nuts, but the emotion is back.
 I’m replaying in my head those eyes, that face.
-The masculine arms that guide me in my spin.
+The masculine arms that guide me as I spin.
 The amount of sexiness that happened to me in one hour hasn’t happened to me in ten years.

 After a few mojitos we make friends with the locals.
 The bartender joins us after our third.
 We all feel like friends.

-The atmosphere was unbeatable.
-Gorgeous men coming and going, music running through us, and this incredible high that a dream of being in Cuba has come true.
-Some people never once feel this type of experience in their lifetime.
+The atmosphere is unbeatable.
+Gorgeous men coming & going, music pulsing all around us, & this incredible high that a dream of being in Cuba has come true.
+Some people never once have this kind of experience in their whole life.

-Every time Kevin is in sight, the girls tell me to look.
+Each time Kevin is in sight, the girls tell me to look.
 Nervously, I never do.
-Noelia becomes bold and hops out of her chair to ask for a dance from him.
+Noelia becomes bold, & hops out of her chair to ask for a dance with him.
 Now I have a reason to look without guilt.
-Thankfully, Eileen takes a few videos for memories.
+Thankfully, Eileen takes some video for memories.

-School is ending and glasses are getting empty.
-We need food and a way to stop staring at all of these gorgeous Cubans.
+School ends, & our glasses empty.
+We need food, & it’s probably time to stop staring at all these gorgeous men.

-But the bartender had invited us back for a mojito the next day since it was my birthday.
-So we knew we would see those beauties again…
+BUT…..the bartender from the salsa place DID invite us back for mojitos the next day, since it’s my birthday.
+So we knew we would see those beauties again….

 ***Stay tuned for Salsa Lessons, Part Two ~ where Nina dives even deeper into Cuban culture by taking a second private lesson with this beautiful, hunk of a man!
 What happens next….will he ask her out?
 Do they go on a Cuban date??
 This is our very own, international version of “The Bachelor!”
 Stay tuned, my friends…